Clearing your site and creating a building platform

 Dealing with steep sites and sites near streams

 If you have a site where its natural slope is greater than 45 degrees, your site has a stream running through it, or the neighbouring site has a stream running through it, it is likely that more robust sediment control measures will be required.
-Please contact the Council for further advice if this applies to you on telephone (04) 237 5089.
+Please phone us for further advice if this applies to you on (04) 237 5089.

 At the very least, you will likely require silt fences to be erected, running parallel to the stream's flow, along the entire length of the section of the stream where the construction works/earthworks are to take place.
 An example is shown in the image below.

-No persons or machinery shall enter streams when undertaking any work unless express permission is given in the form of a resource consent, from Greater Wellington Regional Council on telephone (04) 384 5708.
+No persons or machinery shall enter streams when undertaking any work unless express permission is given in the form of a resource consent, from Greater Wellington Regional Council on phone (04) 384 5708.

 The image above shows a silt fence protecting a nearby stream.